Maureen Gruben

-Maureen Gruben is a Canadian Inuvialuk artist who works in sculpture, installation and public art.
+Maureen Gruben is an Inuvialuk artist from Canada, who works in sculpture, installation and public art.

 Biography

 Gruben was born in Tuktoyaktuk.
 She received a Diploma in Fine Arts from Okanagan College, Kelowna in 1990.
 In 2012 she received a Bachelor of Fine Arts degree from the University of Victoria.

 In May 2021 it was announced that Gruben was on the long list for the annual Sobey Art Award, one of five artists from the "Prairies and North".

 In 2021 the National Gallery of Canada lifted its "40-and-under" age restriction allowing for the inclusion of Gruben and other artists.